sweet-delights/hybrid-platforms-conductor/README.md

 **This is where Hybrid Platforms Conductor can help: it helps DevOps define simple, robust and scalable processes that can adapt easily to ever-changing platforms and technologies in your development and operations environments.**

 In other words, Hybrid Platforms Conductor lets you **map your DevOps processes in a platform and technology independent way on simple interfaces** (CLI executables, APIs...).
+Having simple interfaces on your processes move the technical complexity in code instead of having it scattered around documentation becoming obsolete and increasing the learning curve.

 ## How?